ArtPoon/slides/markdown/mimm4750g-bd.md

 * These distributions tell us the probability that $n$ lineages exist at time $t$
   * They do *not* tell us how those lineages are related!
-* To calculate the probability of a particular tree, we can start by assumping **complete sampling**:
+* To calculate the probability of a particular tree, we can start by assuming **complete sampling**:
   * All $n$ lineages that have survived to the present day have been sampled.
   * Some other lineages may have gone extinct before sampling.
 * It is also easier to assume that all lineages are sampled at the same time (**contemporaneous sampling**).